Skip to main content

 Drinking cold fluids can temporarily numb a sore throat.
 Keep your child’s favorite beverage in the fridge so it’s cold and ready to use (or add ice).
 Encourage your child to take small and frequent sips.
 Avoid acidic drinks like orange juice, as well as carbonated drinks.
 These may irritate the throat more than they help.

 You can also try ice pops and ice cream.
-They’re not exactly fluids, but they can decrease pain and inflammation from strep throat.
+These can decrease pain and inflammation from strep throat.
 Because they’re sweet, they can be helpful if your child loses interest in cold water.
 And reaching for ice cream or popsicles can help keep your child hydrated if they refuse to eat or drink other things.

 2. Saltwater gargles